 You can start the two-week clock whenever you wish—today, next month, next semester.
 Just choose the date you want the free access to begin and students will be able to use it for free for two weeks after that time.

-How does a free trial work?
+How does free access work?

-Starting a free two-week trial
+Starting free two-week access

 When you’re ready to begin a free trial, setup is automatic and easy:

 Sign up: if you haven’t already, create an account and sign in.
 It’s always free for instructors and students.

 Start a course: again, if you haven’t already, you’ll be prompted to start a course after signing up.
 This too is always free for instructors.

 Set up your free access: you’ll see a button labelled “Start Your Free Two Weeks” – simply click it and specify when you want the access to start.
 You’ll receive a confirmation email and you’ll see a reminder that the course is free for students throughout the duration of the free window.

 This video demonstrates the process for getting started with a free trial: